BetterToken/info_bettertoken/src/farm_management/generate_an_ssh_key_mac.md

-# Creating a SSH Public Key on OSX
+# Creating a SSH Key on OSX
 You generate an SSH key through Mac OS X by using the Terminal application.
 3Bot needs an SSH key for encryption purposes.

 ## Finding the Terminal App